What Are Gilding Grounds ?

 Seb Dale

-I just want to salute your generosity in giving away this gilding know-how.
-Excellent work of guides, no hidden tricks.
-I was not able to find such a simplified explanation in any book at the local library.
+I just want to salute your generosity in giving away your gilding knowledge.
+Excellent guide books, I was not able to find such a simplified explanation in any book at the local library.

 Ghassan Haddad